We are proud to be part of a new Erasmus + Youth in Action Project, Raivotech (kick-off October 2016)

 Being part of the Erasmus + project allows our organisation’s members to share their experience and expertise with partners at a European level.
 This specific project will also include tangible outputs aiming to share knowledge externally with other organisations and NGOs at a national & international level.

-Fighting digital illiteracy is becoming crucial to reduce risks of social and economic exclusion created by the digital-skill gap.
+Fighting digital illiteracy is becoming crucial to reducing risks of social and economic exclusion created by the digital-skill gap.
 Involving volunteers is an interesting way to contribute to reducing this major issue we’re facing in today’s world.
 Volunteers can teach, show and tell, but also inspire, motivate and therefore bring a different outlook than the one provided in formal education.
 However, if working with volunteers is also a way to reduce the cost of implementing activities and tapping into a network of non-professional trainers, this does not mean that this strategy is resource-free for organisations.

 Raising Volunteers in Tech–RAIVOTECH–includes the following activities: